New- Find Your Location On Map*

-Not every Druid group (or order) is public, so there will be many private groups that are not on this map.
-Most orders provide information on their groups, but there also are some who do not so their private groups are not listed.
-If a group is clearly inactive (like many Yahoo groups), they are also not included.
+Not every gathering of Druids (or order) is public, so there will be many private groups that are not on this map.
+Most orders provide information on their groups, but there also are some who do not.
+Private or clearly inactive groups are not shown on the map.

-Contact each group for their meeting requirements – just because a group has information available on the internet doesn’t necessarily mean you can immediately come to business meetings, a festival, or ritual.
-Just as you should be checking out any group you are looking into, most groups will also want to learn about you.
+Ask about meeting requirements – just because a group has information available on the internet doesn’t necessarily mean you can immediately come to business meetings, a festival, or ritual.
+Just as you will evaluate these folks, most will also want to learn about you.

 I do my best to use the public information that both orders and groups provide, and I don’t want to mislead anyone about an individual group’s affiliation.
 (And I have had one instance where the order in question appreciated the ‘self-reported’ comment.)

-Druid distance or in-house training programs (unless associated with a group that meets in-person, and regularly for activities outside of their educational program).
+Druid distance or in-house training programs (unless associated with a local grove or study group that meets in-person, and regularly for activities outside of their educational program).